kohler/hotcrp/devel/apidoc/reviews.md

 * param ?upload upload_token: An [upload token](#post-upload) for a previously-uploaded JSON or text file.

     * oneof body
-* param ?dry_run boolean: True checks input for errors, but does not save changes.
+* param ?dry_run dry_run_mode: True checks input for errors, but does not save changes; `if_warning` saves only if there are no errors or warnings, `if_error` only if there are no errors.
 * param ?override boolean: Administrators only: bypass deadline and other soft checks.
 * param ?if_vtag_match integer: Reject the modification unless the review’s current version tag equals this value. `0` matches only a review that does not